-Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the alleged victim.
 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
-Dating violence does not include acts covered under the definition of domestic violence.
+Dating violence does not include acts covered under the definition of Domestic Violence.

 Domestic Violence: Violence committed by a current or former spouse or intimate partner of the alleged victim; by a person with whom the alleged victim shares a child in common; by a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; or by a person similarly situated to a spouse of the alleged victim.